20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 10. Ponte dei Pignoli

-Near the Splendid Venice hotel, have your photographer walk to Ponte dei Baretteri to frame you on Ponte dei Pignoli.
-It creates one of the most perfectly composed Instagram spots in Venice, Italy, with buildings lining the canal on both sides.
-It’s busy but not chaotic, especially earlier in the day.
-We went in the morning and had no trouble grabbing a few clean shots.
+Near the Splendid Venice hotel, have your photographer walk to Ponte dei Baretteri to frame you posing in the center of Ponte dei Pignoli.
+Shoot vertically to capture both the canal and the top of the buildings with the bridge crossing the bottom third of the photo.
+It’s in a busy area, but we went in the morning and had no trouble grabbing a few clean shots.

-When to Visit: Earlier in the day to avoid crowds.
+When to Visit: Earlier in the day to avoid crowds (but not before-sunrise level early).

 Google Maps Location: Here